ni/measurement-plugin-labview/CONTRIBUTING.md

 Measurement developers can instantiate a measurement from the template using the "Measurement Instantiation Tool".

-For additional details on measurement service template please refer the [measurements template documentation](source/Generator/README.md)
+For additional details on the measurement service template please refer to the [measurement template documentation](source/Generator/README.md)

 ### Measurement Instantiation Tool